 0 00001 00011 00101 00111 01011 01111 1.

 Since necklaces can be generated in lex order in $O(1)$ amortized time [RSW92], the DB sequence can be constructed in $O(1)$ amortized time per each $n$-symbols generated.
+The Granddaddy sequence can also be constructed by the greedy Prefer-largest construction and the shift rule PCR1.
 Amazingly, it took almost 40 years to realize that by replacing lex order with colex order, the concatenation approach will again yield a DB sequence [DHW16,DHW+18].

 0 00001 00101 00011 01011 00111 01111 1.

 A reason for this late discovery is that the concatenation method for lex order has frequently been described using Lyndon words, which are primitive (aperiodic) necklaces.
-In particular the Granddaddy corresponds to concatenating all the Lyndon words of length that divides $n$ in lex order.
+In particular the Granddaddy corresponds to concatenating all the Lyndon words with length that divides $n$ in lex order.
 This construction, however, does not generalize to colex order.
+The Grandmama sequence can also be constructed via the shift rule PCR2.

 The above concatenation strategies can be stated more generally for an arbitrary non-singular feedback function $f$.